 When our grandmas and mothers always told us to eat our greens, they were onto something!

 There are many vitamins, minerals, and other naturally occurring compounds in plants that can do wonders for our health.
 The World Health Organization recommends we eat five servings of fruits and vegetables per day.
 Try adding more vegetables and legumes to omelettes, sandwiches, rice, or preparing them for snacks!

 Drink more water

 It’s so important to stay hydrated, and to keep every system in the body functioning properly.
-Water helps our bodies carry nutrients to the cells, flush bacteria from the bladder, and makes the bowels move normally.
+Water helps our bodies carry nutrients to the cells, flush bacteria from the bladder, and helps our digestive system.
 What you might not realise is that, in addition to drinking water, water-rich foods such as soups, fruits, and vegetables count towards keeping you hydrated!

 Eat A Fibre-Rich Breakfast

 What we choose to eat for breakfast helps power the rest of our day, so it’s important to make healthy decisions!
 Try a cereal that includes at least 10 grams of fibre and top it with Greek yoghurt and berries or add avocado and egg to wholegrain toast.
 High fibre breakfasts not only come with a lot of health benefits, but will help reducing the amount of times you reach for the snack cupboard before lunch!

 We can make healthier food choices when we plan ahead.
 When you know you have chicken, rice and vegetables for dinner, you’re less likely to order a takeaway for dinner.
 Try sitting down on the weekend for 30 minutes or so to plan your meals for the next week, or at least plan for 3 days at a same.
 It may lead to healthier choices and a happier bank account!